Surreal limits: Surreal limits of real numbers

-The above ideas can be carried over in general, dealing with sequences of transfinite strings of symbols, or, even more generally, sequences of labeled linearly ordered sets.
-In this sense, we shall introduce a rather general notion in Definition \ref{def} below.
-However, for a while we shall be content with the particular case of countable sequences of surreal numbers.
 For notational convenience, we shall identify a surreal number with its sign expansion, that is, its representation as an ordinal-indexed sequence of $+$'s and $-$'s.
 Thus a surreal number is a function $s: \alpha_s \to \{ +, - \} $, where $\alpha_s$ is an ordinal depending on $s$.
-If $\beta< \alpha $, $s( \beta )$ will be sometimes called \emph{place $\beta$ (in the representation) of $s$}, and places $ \geq \alpha_s$ will be dubbed \emph{undefined}.
+The ordinal $\alpha_s$ will be called the \emph{length} of $s$; in the original theory developed by J. Conway, $\alpha_s$ corresponds to the \emph{birthday} of $s$.
+If $\beta< \alpha _s$, $s( \beta )$ will be sometimes called \emph{place $\beta$ (in the representation) of $s$}, and places $ \geq \alpha_s$ will be dubbed \emph{undefined}.